 Hammond calls the U.S. Marine Corps’ Warfighting (FMFM-1, notes) “the essay Boyd should have written instead of only giving briefings.”
 This text, synthesized by Cpt.
 John Schmitt with the direction and support of General Alfred M. Gray, presents the official Marine Corps’ doctrine for a philosophy on warfighting.
 It describes the nature and theory of war, as well as the preparation for and conduct of war.

-FMFM-1 was later updated with Boyd’s support, resulting in the publication of Marine Corps Doctrinal Publication 1 (MCDP-1).
+FMFM-1 was later updated with Boyd’s support, resulting in the publication of Marine Corps Doctrinal Publication 1 (MCDP-1, notes).
 While FMFM-1 and MCDP-1 are not Boyd’s work, they offer a brief, accessible summary of maneuver warfare, which is a philosophy for “fighting smart,” “generating the greatest decisive effect against the enemy at the least possible cost to ourselves.”

 Osinga’s Science, Strategy, and War: The Strategic Theory of John Boyd (notes) is a tour de force, offering one of the most thorough accounts of Boyd’s ideas available, based primarily on a rigorous examination of Boyd’s slides as well as a review of Boyd’s sources and influences.
 Cedric Chin helpfully recommends pulling up Boyd’s briefings on a screen as you read the chapters on his briefings.